The Ultimate Guide to Laundry Symbols: Everything You Need to Know

 • Dots: The dots within the iron symbol indicate the appropriate temperature for ironing.
 The more dots, the higher the allowable temperature.
 For example, a single dot represents low-temperature ironing, while three dots indicate high-temperature ironing.

-• Lines under the iron: Some ironing laundry symbols may have lines under the iron.
-These lines indicate that additional precautions should be taken when ironing, such as using a damp cloth or avoiding steam.
+• Lines under the iron: Some ironing symbols include lines under the iron.
+These lines show that you should take extra precautions, such as using a damp cloth or avoiding steam.

-• Cross over the iron: A cross superimposed on the iron symbol means that the garment should not be ironed.
-In this case, it is recommended not to apply direct heat.
+• Cross over the iron: A cross over the iron symbol means you should not iron the garment.
+Avoid applying direct heat to the fabric.

 Bleaching Symbols